Marcos Painter

-Marcos David Painter (born 17 August 1986) is a former professional footballer who played predominantly as a left back.
+Marcos David Painter (born 17 August 1986) is a football coach and former professional player who played predominantly as a left back.

 Painter started his professional career with Birmingham City in 2005, having progressed through the youth ranks at the club.
 He only made seven appearances for the club in a two-year spell, and moved to League One club Swansea City in November 2006, initially on loan, but on a permanent transfer in January 2007.
 He played 68 league games in three seasons for Swansea.
-He then spent three-and-a-half years with Brighton & Hove Albion, for whom he played 90 league games, and had a brief loan spell with League One AFC Bournemouth in February 2013.
+He then spent three and a half years with Brighton & Hove Albion, for whom he played 90 league games, and had a brief loan spell with League One AFC Bournemouth in February 2013.
 Released at the end of the 2012–13 season, he signed for Portsmouth in August 2013.

 He represented the Republic of Ireland at under-21 level.

 Career

 Early career

-Painter was born in Birmingham and brought up in the Chelmsley Wood area of Solihull, where he attended the Archbishop Grimshaw secondary school.
+Painter was born in Solihull and brought up in the Chelmsley Wood area, where he attended Archbishop Grimshaw secondary school.
 He came through the Birmingham City Academy.

 Painter was handed a new one-year professional contract at the start of the 2005–06 season, and was involved with the first team during the club's pre-season tour of Norway.
 During a game against SK Brann, his tackle on Slovenian international, Fabijan Cipot, broke both bones of the player's lower leg.
 The tackle was described by Brann's manager as "a really bad tackle, a possible career-ender", though Birmingham manager Steve Bruce insisted it had not been deliberate.
 Painter received a yellow card and was immediately substituted.
 He made his competitive debut against Scunthorpe United in the League Cup in September 2005, and played his first game in the Premier League in the starting eleven as Birmingham beat Fulham 1–0 in December.
 He finished the season with nine appearances in all competitions.